 The modular formula of the training program allows you to progress at your own pace.

-May 9th to 30th, 2022 : Yoga for lumbar health and chronic pain (Online and in person training)
+May 18th to June 15th, 2023 : Yoga for pelvic health (Online and in person training)

 TBD: Yoga for stress and anxiety (Online and in person training)